Ekatmil/Efficient-representation-of-k-mers-sets/README.md

  - *st* is superstring
  - *lst* is list of kmers

- To check if all kmers are precented in the mask
+ To check if all kmers are precented in the mask.
  ##### Algorithm [allKmers]:
 		1) Helper variables:
 			st_helper is superstring with all its characters being capital